-3. If the coolant is at or below the minimum level mark, remove panel A (See page 6-7 for panel removal and installation procedures.), remove the reservoir cap, add coolant to the maximum level mark, and then install the reservoir cap and the panel.
+- 1. Coolant reservoir cap - 3.
+If the coolant is at or below the minimum level mark, remove panel A (See page 6-7 for panel removal and installation procedures.), remove the reservoir cap, add coolant to the maximum level mark, and then install the reservoir cap and the panel.

-Coolant reservoir capacity: 0.24 L
+Coolant reservoir capacity (up to the maximum level mark): 0.24 L